 Green Ambassadors is WWF-UK’s flagship project for young people.
 Through the Green Ambassadors website schools can share stories of what they are doing to improve sustainability, and read what other schools are doing.

 With the help of our design partners at Neo, we redeveloped the website as a WordPress site making it easier to use and maintain than the previous proprietary CMS.
 We can tell that schools are finding it easy to use because there are now over 180 articles on the site despite it launching only a few months ago!

 One of the main reasons for re-developing Green Ambassadors was to make it easier for schools to share their stories.
 In response to this we worked hard to make the submission form easy to use.
-Our friends at Neo provided us with a clear design and we added clear front-end validation and customised file upload controls.
+Our friends at Neo provided us with a clear design and we added front-end validation and customised file upload controls.

 The sidebar also caused some unexpected problems.
 The biggest of these was with the “Browse by theme” functionality.
 The designs required that the remaining space between the label and the count be filled with a row of dots.
-However with the responsive design we had no way of knowing how many dots would be needed.
-In the end we managed to achieve the affect with a clever use of pseudo elements.
+However, with the responsive design we had no way of knowing how many dots would be needed.
+In the end we managed to achieve the effect with a clever use of pseudo elements.

 We also linked to the Twitter API to show the latest tweets from the WWF_UK twitter account.
 This was loaded into the front-end with AJAX in order to minimise the impact on page speed.

 We wrote a custom plugin to add extra functionality to the WordPress installation.
 One such piece of custom functionality is allowing users to submit their own stories.
 When the form is submitted we save the data as a WordPress post so that we can easily use it in the theme.
 The post is set to draft and administrators are emailed so that only relevant and suitable contributions are actually published.